AdobeDocs/experience-manager-cloud-service.en/help/operations/query-and-indexing-best-practices.md

 When designing the taxonomy of a repository, several factors need to be taken into account.
 These include access controls, localization, component and page property inheritance, and more.

 While designing a taxonomy that addresses these concerns, it is also important to consider the "traversability" of the indexing design.
 In this context, the traversability is the ability of a taxonomy to allow content to be predictably accessed based on its path.
-This will make for a more efficient system that is easier to maintain than one that will require multiple queries to be executed.
+This makes for a more efficient system that is easier to maintain than one that requires multiple queries to be executed.

 Additionally, when designing a taxonomy, it is important to consider whether ordering is important.
 In cases where explicit ordering is not required and a large number of sibling nodes are expected, it is preferred to use an unordered node type such as `sling:Folder` or `oak:Unstructured`.
 In cases where ordering is required, `nt:unstructured` and `sling:OrderedFolder` would be more appropriate.